 In 1997 Steve signed on with TVS Design as a Senior Architect in the firm's retail project studio.
 His most notable project was The Oasis at Sawgrass Mills mall in Sunrise, FL., a retail, restaurant and entertainment complex.

-It was in the midst of weekly field visits to South Florida that Steve decided to return home.
-He first moved to Miami Beach, taking a Project Manager position with highly regarded Coral Gables firm Mateu, Carreno, Rizo & Partners.
+Steve returned to Florida in 1999, taking a Project Manager position with highly regarded Coral Gables firm Mateu, Carreno, Rizo & Partners.
 He served as an owner’s representative for K-12 school clients in South Florida, managing multiple concurrent projects totaling over $2 million in fees.

 In 2007 Steve accepted a Senior Project Manager position in the Tampa office of HDR, a nationally ranked engineering and architecture firm.
-He teamed with the firm's Engineering group for planning and conceptual design for a statewide network of aquaculture research facilities.
 He served as master plan designer for Apollo Beach’s Florida Conservation and Technology Center science and visitor park, a public-private partnership of the Tampa Electric Company, Florida Aquarium and Florida Fish and Wildlife Conservation Commission.
 Other Engineering “workshares” also included improvements to the Ft.
 Lauderdale - Hollywood International Airport.

-HDR's Architecture group, the US’ top-ranked healthcare designer, provided an opportunity to work on a number of nationally relevant projects, including full replacement hospitals at Fort Belvior, VA and Fort Bliss, TX, and the US Veterans’ Administration’s state-of-the-art traumatic brain injury program, including the Hunter Holmes McGuire Polytrauma Transitional Rehab Center in Richmond, VA and James A. Haley Polytrauma and Rehabilitation Center in Tampa.
+Steve worked on several nationally relevant healthcare projects, including full replacement hospitals at Fort Belvior, VA and Fort Bliss, TX, and the US Veterans’ Administration’s state-of-the-art traumatic brain injury program, including the Hunter Holmes McGuire Polytrauma Transitional Rehab Center in Richmond, VA and James A. Haley Polytrauma and Rehabilitation Center in Tampa.

-HDR is also a market leader in Science and Technology projects.
-Steve was part of HDR’s multidisciplinary design team for the Johns Hopkins All Children’s Research and Education Facility, a best-in-class academic research and collaborative learning center in St. Petersburg, serving as Project Manager and Architect of Record.
+In the Science and Technology field Steve was part of HDR’s multidisciplinary design team for the Johns Hopkins All Children’s Research and Education Facility, a best-in-class academic research and collaborative learning center in St. Petersburg, serving as Project Manager and Architect of Record.

 Throughout his career, regardless of role, design has been at the center of Steve’s interest in architecture.
 He has studied at some of the nation's best schools and learned his craft as part of several award-winning creative firms, gaining experience with almost every type of project.

-In 2017 Steve fulfilled an ambition that began in that 8th grade Algebra class - to start his own studio, dedicated to the creation of beauty in the built environment.
+In 2017 Steve fulfilled an ambition to start his own studio, dedicated to design excellence in the built environment.

 Imagineity welcomes you.

-As we begin our new journey, we look forward to being a part of yours.
+As we embrace our journey, we look forward to being a part of yours.
 We work tirelessly to be your trusted advocate, designer and problem solver - to make your dreams a reality and find the beauty that resides therein.